Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 When the `cat` command is used with no argument, the terminal waits for user input from the keyboard.

+As shown in the example below (working directory: `/home`), after `cat` command is given with no argument.
+The command will appear to wait.
+It's not frozen.

 ```
 [user@sahara ~]$ pwd
 /home